stevencombs/retrocombs.github.io/_posts/2020/2020-09-23-lenovo-smart-tab-review.md

 ### Memory

-Many low end tablets stick you with 2 Gb of on board RAM.
+Many low end tablets stick you with 2 Gb of onboard RAM.
 Thankfully, Lenovo stepped up and added an additional 2 Gb (for a total of 4 Gb) that helps the tablet perform admirably.
 I've never felt the tablet drag along.

 ![microSD card location](/images/posts/lenovo/microSD.gif)

 Internal storage comes from a suitable, but not massive, 64 Gb eMMC Flash Drive.
 About 50 Gb is available to the user.
-Add more storage (but no offloading of apps) using the microSD card expansion under the built-in stand.
+Add more storage (but no offloading of apps) using the microSD card expansion under the built-in stand (see video above).
 64 Gb is plenty for my use, but you might need more if you want to carry around a bunch of video with you or play a lot of games, but remember that games gotcha!

 ![](https://www.stevencombs.com/images/posts/lenovo/memory.jpg)

 ### Battery

-Battery life is good to very good.
-My primary mode of operation for this tablet is reading and video.
+Battery life is good.
+My primary use for this tablet is reading and video.
 I can easily get 10+ hours out of the Li-Po battery.

 Fast charging is not supported on the included USB-C port.
 A full charge takes several hours.
 Some say this is because the trickle charge is easier on the tablet's battery when the device in ambient mode.
 That may be true, but it sure would be nice to have the option to fast-charge; however, it's not been a showstopper for me.